bihter-yalcin/jvm-experiments/README.md

+# 1- Hello JVM
+1) Compile code with `mvn clean package`
+2) Run the compiled class with
+`mvn exec:java -Dexec.mainClass="com.playground.jvmexperiments.hellojvm.HelloJVM"` command
+3) See the bytecode instructions which JIT interpreted with using `javap -c HelloJVM.class > HelloJVM_bytecode.txt` command
+4) Lastly I relocate the txt file under the hellojvm to push the repo

+# 2- Custom Loader Class

+First I raad bytecode to load classDate with `defineClass` method I turned them into class object.
+I initiate the `MyClassLoader()` in main and call the custom reader with `"com.playground.jvmexperiments.classloader.TestClass"` lastly I created instance of the class and get and called  the method inside.

 # 3- Memory Stress Test

 A simple Java experiment that continuously allocates large arrays to observe when the JVM runs out of heap space.